 Our food choices have an impact far beyond our personal health.
 Environmental concerns are another reason why companies look to optimize their canteens.
 The food should not only be healthy, but also sustainable.
 At Metabolance I believe that what is good for the individual is also good for the planet and vice versa, for their is no separation.
 Thus by optimizing nutrition and sustainability, we all win.

 Metabolance is your perfect partner to help you optimize both: pupils’ health, well-being, performance and creativity, AND sustainability.

 I combine expertise in nutrition and nutrition coaching with in-depth knowledge of the organic food distribution system in Belgium.

 As such I am in the unique position to provide you with the following services:

-- Info Talks, Workshops and interactive events for pupils and/or their parents: Info sessions, workshops and interactive events on nutrition and eating psychology related topics, for example on “Negative Body Image and a Complicated Relationship with Food” (check out the a list of potential topics here).
+- Info Talks, Workshops and interactive events for pupils and/or their parents: Info sessions, workshops and interactive events on nutrition and eating psychology related topics, for example on “Negative Body Image and a Complicated Relationship with Food” (check out other potential topics here).
 Those workshops and talks can be adapted to the different age groups and needs.